 The responsibility for maintenance of the card system and the issuance of cards rests jointly with the IT and Facilities departments.
 Requests for access are only honored when approved by a department head, their designee, or the designated authority for a given area.
-Requests for access should be submitted by the department head, their designee, or a designated authority to Facilities at Helpdesk Facilities@scnm.edu.
+Requests for access should be submitted by the department head, their designee, or a designated authority to Facilities @sonoran.edu